x-camacho/x-camacho.github.io/README.md

 ## Project Milestones ##
 *Created File Directories*

 *Created Event Listeners*

 *CSS Animation via KeyFrames*

 *CSS Styling via CDN incorporated*

 *Ranking/Title System Deployed*

 *Will to Live parameters implemented*

 ## Technologies ##
 Frontend - HTML, CSS, JS

 ## Project Updates, Ownership, and Future Enhancements ##
-This program serves as the initial project for Xavier Camacho, enhancements and updates will be included on an as needed basis.
+This program serves as the initial project, enhancements and updates will be included on an as needed basis.